hwangsangil/hsi_terraform/README.md

 # terraform-iac
-NSC Korea Infrastructure - Terraform IaC (Infrastructure As a Code) This is base infrastructure deployment of NSC Korea IT Cloud rooms
+Korea Infrastructure - Terraform IaC (Infrastructure As a Code) This is base infrastructure deployment of Korea IT Cloud rooms

 # Prerequisites
 1. Cloud AWS Account